Obesity is a major global, epidemic that affects everyone- all age groups, all income levels and all countries.

 - Thus, it is common to find undernutrition and obesity existing side-by-side within the same country, the same community and even within the same household in these settings.

-Try using our Country Ranking Tool to visualize comparisons of overweight children, obesity and diabetes rates in adults, food security, life expectancy, income and physical activity level in 230 countries and territories around the world.
+Try using our Country Ranking Tool to visualize comparisons of overweight children, obesity and diabetes rates in adults, food security, life expectancy, income and physical activity levels in 230 countries and territories around the world.

 Data compiled from the United States Centers for Disease Control and Prevention, World Health Organization and the State of Obesity.